 Unlike most Master Limited Partnerships, they are not particularly tax-efficient, their taxes are confusing due to their global nature, and they most likely will not generate UBTI unless they use their revolving credit facility, which they don’t plan on doing.
 That makes them fairly safe for a Roth, and even preferred for one.

-Currently, emerging markets are cheaper than other stock markets around the world based the price to earnings ratio, the price to book ratio, and a variety of other metrics.
+Currently, emerging markets are cheaper than other stock markets around the world based the price to earnings ratio, the price to book ratio, and a variety of other metrics, even though on average they also have higher GDP growth than the developed world.
 They’ve dramatically underpeformed U.S. equities over the last decade, and here’s the chart:

-In addition to updating newsletter readers on a regular basis, I’ll update this article from time to time to discuss current issues that affect international stock funds and companies, along with any updates regarding specific areas or investments that I consider attractive.
+In addition to updating newsletter readers on a regular basis with updated information, I’ll update this article from time to time to discuss current issues that affect international stock funds and companies, along with any updates regarding specific areas or investments that I consider attractive.